Deducteam/coq-hol-light/README.md

 HOL-Light libraries in Coq
 --------------------------

-This Coq library contains an automatic translation in [Coq](https://coq.inria.fr/) of the [HOL-Light](https://github.com/jrh13/hol-light) library [Multivariate/make_complex.ml](https://github.com/jrh13/hol-light/blob/master/Multivariate/make_complex.ml) with various HOL-Light types and functions [mapped](https://github.com/Deducteam/coq-hol-light/blob/main/With_N.lp) to the corresponding types and functions of the Coq standard library so that, for instance, a HOL-Light theorem on HOL-Light real numbers is translated into a Coq theorem on Coq real numbers.
-The provided theorems can therefore be readily reused and combined with other Coq developments based on the Coq standard library.
-More types and functions need to be aligned though.
+This [Coq](https://coq.inria.fr/) library contains an automatic translation of the [HOL-Light](https://github.com/jrh13/hol-light) library [Multivariate/make_complex.ml](https://github.com/jrh13/hol-light/blob/master/Multivariate/make_complex.ml) with various HOL-Light types and functions [mapped](https://github.com/Deducteam/coq-hol-light/blob/main/With_N.lp) to the corresponding types and functions of the Coq standard library so that, for instance, a HOL-Light theorem on HOL-Light real numbers is translated to a Coq theorem on Coq real numbers.
+The provided theorems can therefore be readily used within other Coq developments based on the Coq standard library.
+More types and functions need to be aligned though (see below, how to contribute).
+The translation has been done using [hol2dk](https://github.com/Deducteam/hol2dk) to extract and translate HOL-Light proofs to Lambdapi files, and [lambdapi](https://github.com/Deducteam/lambdapi) to translate Lambdapi files to Coq files.

 It contains more than 20,000 theorems on arithmetic, wellfounded relations, lists, real numbers, integers, basic set theory, permutations, group